raceintospace/raceintospace/doc/manual/manual.md

 ### Network News

-Your turn will begin with a news broadcast, which is composed of up to three sections: Space news, World events, and Astronaut/Cosmonaut news.
+Your turn will begin with a news broadcast, which includes three sections: Space news, World events, and Astronaut/Cosmonaut news.
 Space news is at the top and can have a direct bearing on your space program: sometimes it helps or hurts you; other times it's informational or fluff.
 World events is a top news item from the time period, but doesn't affect your space effort.
 Astronaut/Cosmonaut news consists of announcements about your spacepeople: when they graduate from basic training, announce retirement, etc.  You may also see miscellaneous items such as the result of a Mars, Jupiter, or Saturn flyby.

 There are several newscasts which sound like they will affect your space program but which you can safely ignore.
 These are carryovers from *Liftoff!*  which were never fully implemented in BARIS.
 Examples include: the next mission has a 50% chance of exploding on liftoff; you must fly Duration E before attempting a Moon landing; and some special task is required, such as flying a spy satellite on your next launch.
 Also, Eisenhower's announcement that the space program will be canceled after a couple manned flights reflects his historical lack of enthusiasm for space; it will not affect you.